ProjectEvergreen/greenwood/www/pages/guides/netlify-cms.md

 ---
 title: 'Netlify CMS'
-menu: side
+collection: guides
-linkheadings: 3
+tocHeading: 3
-index: 8
+order: 8
 ---

 ## Using a CMS